 If your interest lies in the woods, this course will give you an opportunity to experience hands-on activities in the outdoors.
-You will learn deciduous and coniferous tress I.D. and tree inventory techniques such as timber cruising, log scaling and determining basal area.
-Make your own inventory stick and learn how to use it.
+You will learn deciduous and coniferous tree I.D. and tree inventory techniques such as timber cruising, log scaling and determining basal area.
 Learn harvesting and silviculture methods commonly performed in Minnesota.
 Examine tree diseases, insects, and defects commonly found in our trees.
 The final project will include developing a woodland stewardship plan for a woodland property of your choice.
 Yes, you will spend a great deal of time outside!
 Please be prepared with outdoor clothing.
 Students are eligible for FFA membership.